wkhere/stackless/Doc/library/stackless/stackless.rst

 .. function:: set_channel_callback(callable)

-   Install a callback for channels.
+   Install a global channel callback.
 Every send or receive action will result in *callable* being called.
 Setting a value of ``None`` will result in the callback being disabled.